LAPTOP TOUCHPAD PROBLEMS SOLVED

 Download your Laptop’s touchpad drivers from your manufacturer’s website.
 Use the following query on Google to get quick result

-Query: Laptop’s model no. + drivers + Operating system version
+Query: Laptop’s model no. + drivers + Operating system version5.
+Enable touchpad from BIOS configuration:

 E.g. Dell Inspiron 15R drivers for Windows 8.1